Publication Ethics

 All manuscript submissions undergo an initial assessment by the Editor-in-Chief (EiC) and a plagiarism check using Turnitin.
 Manuscripts not immediately rejected due to ethical concerns, plagiarism, or scope mismatch will be assigned to a handling editor to continue the peer review process.

-The journal employs a double-anonymized peer review system, where both the authors' and reviewers' identities are concealed to ensure impartial and unbiased review.
+The journal employs a double-anonymized peer review system, where both the authors’ and reviewers' identities are concealed to ensure impartial and unbiased review.
 Each manuscript is reviewed by at least two reviewers with relevant expertise in the submitted topic.
-Reviewers are selected based on their expertise and verified by the editor through sources such as ORCID, Scopus ID, Web of Science Researcher ID, Google Scholar, or CV verification.
+Reviewers are selected based on their knowledge and verified by the editor through sources such as ORCID, Scopus ID, Web of Science Researcher ID, Google Scholar, or CV verification.
 Typically, reviewers are authors who have previously published in this journal or are recognized experts in the field.
 For more details, refer to our Peer Review Process and Peer Review Policy.

 Review Timeline